-

 What's Next for MedicsHelper

-Validation study.
-The most important next step is a structured evaluation against real clinical decisions — comparing MedicsHelper's recommendations to what a senior clinician would have caught.
-That's what turns a hackathon project into a tool that belongs in a hospital.
+Clinical validation.
+The most important next step is a structured evaluation against real clinical decisions — comparing MedicsHelper's recommendations to what a senior clinician would have caught in the same scenario.
+That is what turns a hackathon prototype into a tool that belongs in a hospital.

 ⚠️ How to Use MedicsHelper (Important for Judges)